Find Affordable College Courses

 Medical Assisting majors at Remington College - Mobile Campus take out an average of $16,418 in student loans while working on their Undergraduate Certificate.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $54.

 With a ranking of #8, Wallace State Community College, Hanceville did quite well on this year’s most popular schools for allied health and medical assisting services students working on their undergraduate certificate.
-Located in the town of Hanceville, Wallace State, Hanceville is a public college with a medium-sized student population.
+Located in the distant town of Hanceville, Wallace State, Hanceville is a public school with a moderately-sized student population.

-J. F. Drake State Community and Technical College landed the #9 spot in the 2023 rankings for the most popular undergraduate certificate allied health and medical assisting services programs.
-Located in the medium-sized city of Huntsville, Drake State is a public college with a fairly small student population.
+J. F. Drake State Community and Technical College did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a undergraduate certificate.
+It came in at #9 on the list.
+Located in the city of Huntsville, Drake State is a public college with a fairly small student population.

-Herzing University - Birmingham came in at #10 in this year’s edition of the Most Popular Allied Health Services Undergraduate Certificate Schools in Alabama ranking.
-Herzing University - Birmingham is a small private not-for-profit school located in the suburb of Birmingham.
+Herzing University - Birmingham did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a undergraduate certificate.
+It came in at #10 on the list.
+Herzing University - Birmingham is a fairly small private not-for-profit school located in the suburb of Birmingham.

 The average amount in student loans that medical assisting majors at Herzing University - Birmingham take out while working on their Undergraduate Certificate is $27,398.